Penile erection is a complex physiologic process that occurs through a coordinated interaction between the nerves, the blood vessels and the hormones.

 Detumescence.
 After ejaculation or cessation of erotic stimuli, sympathetic tonic discharge resumes, resulting in contraction of the smooth muscles around sinusoids and arterioles.
 Arterial flow is diminished to flaccid levels, much of the blood from the sinusoidal spaces is expelled, and the venous channels reopen.

 During the return to the flaccid state, cyclic GMP is hydrolyzed to GMP by phosphodiesterase type 5.
 This leads to a decrease in the cGMP levels and consequently, the smooth muscles of the erectile tissues contract.
 Vasoconstriction of the penile arteries and contraction of the trabecular muscle, result in reduction of arterial inflow and collapse of lacunar spaces, respectively.
-Contraction of the trabecular muscle causes decompression of the drainage venules from the cavernous bodies, thus allowing the blood to drain out of the lacunar spaces and reulting in the penis becoming flaccid.
+Contraction of the trabecular muscle causes decompression of the drainage venules from the cavernous bodies, thus allowing the blood to drain out of the lacunar spaces and resulting in the penis becoming flaccid.

 Norepinephrine from sympathetic nerve endings, and endothelins and prostaglandin F2 from the endothelium, activate receptors on smooth-muscle cells to initiate the cascade of reactions that results in elevation of intracellular calcium concentrations and smooth-muscle contraction.
 Protein kinase C is a regulatory component of the calcium-independent, sustained phase of agonist-induced contractile responses.